JoanRiosiPla/communopoly/README.md

 - Cards are missing "Rent".
 While we fix it, check [this](https://i.pinimg.com/736x/69/ae/e6/69aee6d62dbfc1478b62a583d82bd363--monopoly-party-monopoly-crafts.jpg).
 - Train, water and chernovile cards missing.
 - Discrepancy in the rules.
 - Stoy text is wrong.
+(Should say "if you land")

 # Credits
 Made by Joan Rios and by Laia Rios